Gender and sexuality

 - Lord Renly Baratheon, confirmed to have had a relationship with Loras Tyrell

 - Xaro Xhoan Daxos

-Additonally, Lady Sabitha Vypren, married to Lord Forrest Frey during the Dance of the Dragons, was said to have been “fond of killing men and kissing women”, possibly suggesting a sexual attraction to women only.
-Nymeria Sand is known to be very close to Jeyne and Jennelyn Fowler, and was "abed" with them when learning of her father’s death.
-Whether she is attracted to women only, or both men and women, is currently unknown.
+Additionally, according to Maester Smike of Fair Isle, Lady Elissa Farman was the "true love" of Queen Rhaena Targaryen.
+Lady Jeyne Arryn's "dear companion", according to Archmaester Gyldayn, was Jessamyn Redfort.
+Furthermore, Lady Sabitha Vypren, married to Lord Forrest Frey, was said to have been "fond of killing men and kissing women", possibly suggesting a sexual attraction to women only.
+Tyanna of Pentos was said to be not only the paramour of Maegor Targaryen, but also of his wife, Alys Harroway.
+Nymeria Sand is known to be very close to Jeyne and Jennelyn Fowler, and was "abed" with them when learning of her father's death.
 Hother Umber was robbed in Oldtown in his youth by a whore, who is rumored to have been a man.
 The boy Satin worked as a male prostitute in Oldtown, though his personal sexual preference is not stated.

 Multiple characters have displayed sexual attraction towards or have had sexual relations with both genders: